OVRA: Keeping the fascist regime in power

 Bocchini appointed inspector Francesco Nudi as head of the OVRA.
 Nudi was later replaced by Guido Leto.
 The OVRA compiled files on around 130,000 potential subversives with the aid of a network of approximately 100,000 informants, and by 1930 they were organising around 20,000 raids each week.
 It is believed that about 6,000 of the people arrested by the OVRA, mainly communists and members of the Giustizia e Libertà, were either tried by the Tribunale Speciale or sent into exile on remote Mediterranean islands.
 The conditions in these places were extremely poor, so many anti-fascists simply left Italy for their own safety.

-It is known that Heinrich Himmler met with Bocchini repeatedly and modeled the organization of the Gestapo on that of the OVRA.
-A secret protocol was signed on April 2, 1936, by the heads of the two police organisations, to further cooperation and collaboration.

-One of the chief duties of the OVRA was to operate and maintain the Casellario Politico Centrale (CPC), a special archive where all personal information about known "subversives" was dutifully compiled to create a "personal profile" containing all data concerning the subject's education, culture and habits, down to minute details about personal character and sexual orientation.
+It is known that Heinrich Himmler met with Bocchini repeatedly and modeled the organization of Nazi Germany's secret police on that of the OVRA.
+A secret protocol was signed on 2 April 1936 by the heads of the two police organizations to further cooperation and collaboration.
+One of the chief duties of the OVRA was to operate and maintain the Casellario Politico Centrale (CPC), a special archive where all personal information about known "subversives" was dutifully compiled to create a "personal profile" containing all data concerning the subject's education, culture, and habits, down to minute details about personal character and sexual orientation.